Top 5 Detox Teas for This Summer

 Why Detox at all?

 The human body is created with its own detoxification system, which includes the skin, liver, kidney and the colon.
 The liver and the kidney filter out the toxins in the body which goes out through the urinary system, the digestive system or as sweat through the skin.
 The body's waste management system works well under normal circumstances, but given today's fast-paced lifestyle and extensive exposure to waste and toxins, the body can only deal with so much.
 This brings us to the need to detoxify, or cleanse the body and get rid of toxins and waste.

-Healthier Organs: Drinking this types of tea help speed up the detoxification process, which lessens the pressure and the load on the liver, kidney and the colon.
-This, in turn, reduces conditions such as acne, bloating, indigestion, menstrual problems and other organ-related problems.
+Healthier Organs: Drinking these types of tea help speed up the detoxification process, which lessens the pressure and the load on the liver, kidney, and colon.
+This, in turn, reduces conditions such as acne, bloating, indigestion, menstrual problems, and other organ-related problems.

 Better Bowel Movement: These teas wash away plaque and waste formation on the colon, making bowel movement easier.
 This also aids in the reduction of water retention and better weight loss results.

 Better Skin and Hair: A body that is full of toxins manifests itself in numerous ways such as acne in the skin or brittle nails and hair.
 Drinking detox teas can help balance the body's system, and clears out the skin making you look better and giving you that overall glow.

 Calm and Relaxation: These teas do not only detoxify the body and cleanse it but also give you a feeling of calm and relaxation.
 This is very helpful especially if you are always stressed out.